sBahta1/Angularjs_Pokedex/README.md

 ```

-See database.sql for table creation.
+See postgres.sql for table creation.

 ```